 National Institutes of Health (NIH) - Health Information

-Users can search health topics, choose from an alphabetical list, or browse by category, including women’s health.
+Users can search health topics or browse by category.
 There are also links to information from other government agencies.

 Administered by the Society of Obstetricians and Gynaecologists of Canada, this site has information for teens, parents/teachers, adults, and health professionals on sex, contraception, and STDs.